idumenskyi/pyims/README.md

-# Skype Send Message
+# PYIMS

-Python CLI for sending message of Skype.
+Python CLI for sending message of messenger.

 ### Prerequisites